openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/vp_token_multiple_vps.json}}

-The following is a non-normative example of a `presentation_submission` parameter sent alongside a VP in the example above.
+The following is a non-normative example of a `presentation_submission` parameter sent alongside a VP Token in the example above.
 It does not correspond to any Presentation Definition examples in this specification:

 <{{examples/response/presentation_submission_multiple_vps.json}}

 ## Response Mode "direct_post" {#response_mode_post}

-The response mode `direct_post` allows the Wallet to send the Authorization Response to an endpoint controlled by the Verifier via an HTTPS POST request.
+The Response Mode `direct_post` allows the Wallet to send the Authorization Response to an endpoint controlled by the Verifier via an HTTPS POST request.

 It has been defined to address the following use cases:

 * Verifier and Wallet are located on different devices; thus, the Wallet cannot send the Authorization Response to the Verifier using a redirect.
 * The Authorization Response size exceeds the URL length limits of user agents, so flows relying only on redirects (such as Response Mode `fragment`) cannot be used.
-In those cases, the response mode `direct_post` is the way to convey the Verifiable Presentations to the Verifier without the need for the Wallet to have a backend.
+In those cases, the Response Mode `direct_post` is the way to convey the Verifiable Presentations to the Verifier without the need for the Wallet to have a backend.

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows: